cwtsteven/C-like-Compiler/README.md

 </code></pre>

 ## 7 Code Generation
-For now, the compiler can generate codes for :
+For now, the compiler can generate codes for

 1. int arithmetic and comparison
 2. char comparison
 3. boolean operations
 4. printing int char and boolean
+5. if-else statement
-5. decalring and assigning global variables
+6. decalring and assigning global variables